How Smoking Affects The Procedure And Recovery

 Understanding the wide-ranging impact of smoking on the process and recovery of a breast lift procedure emphasises the need for expert guidance and personalised care.

-Dr Tarek Aesthetics is committed to ensuring your surgical journey is safe, informed, and yields the most satisfying outcomes.
+Dr Tarek Bayazid is committed to ensuring your surgical journey is safe, informed, and yields the most satisfying outcomes.
 Our team, led by Dr Tarek, will work closely with you, providing essential advice and support, particularly on crucial lifestyle adjustments like smoking cessation.

 Contact us today to embark on a healthier and more confident chapter of your life with a breast lift surgery.
-Request a quote at Dr Tarek Aesthetics, and let us guide you through a successful, smoke-free cosmetic journey.
+Request a quote at Dr Tarek Bayazid, and let us guide you through a successful, smoke-free cosmetic journey.

 Frequently Asked Questions